I. The Learning Attitude in Chinese Mingding Doctrine: A Never-Ending Pursuit

 Knowing God Is Endless

-2. Having the title of Christian but not acting like Jesus is because of a mind full of worldly logical systems.
+- Having the title of Christian but not acting like Jesus is because of a mind full of worldly logic systems.

-1. Regardless of age, we should not stop pursuing, but should strive upward.
+- Regardless of age, we should never stop pursuing and should strive upward.

-2. The focus of pastors is not on how much people contribute, but on forcing people to become more and more like Jesus Christ, pursuing the unity of the church.
+- The pastor's focus is not on how much people contribute, but on forcing people to become more and more like Jesus Christ, pursuing the unity of the church.

-3. Jesus Christ is our "benchmark."
-We should judge ourselves by Him, not by our own comfort or preferences.
+- Jesus Christ is our "benchmark."
+We should judge ourselves by Him, not by our comfort or preferences.

-4. Our view of salvation is "increasingly saved" step by step, rather than completed all at once.
+- Our view of salvation is "increasingly saved" step by step, not a one-time completion.

-1. The more we know God's holiness, the more we can see our own "filth."
-This is not because we are becoming more filthy, but because we have a holier standard of comparison, enabling us to see shortcomings that we could not see before.
+- The more we know God's holiness, the more we can see our "filth."
+This is not because we are becoming more filthy, but because we have a holier standard of comparison, enabling us to see previously unseen shortcomings.

-2. Seeing filth and removing it is always better than thinking we are holy but not knowing we are filthy.
+- Seeing filth and removing it is always better than thinking we are holy but not knowing our filth.

 V. The Endless Nature of Theology and Life